apache/spark/docs/sql-ref-syntax-qry-select.md

   * **PIVOT**

-     `PIVOT` clause is used for data perspective, we can get the aggregated values based on specific column value.
+     The `PIVOT` clause is used for data perspective; We can get the aggregated values based on specific column value.

  * **LATERAL VIEW**

-     `LATERAL VIEW` clause is used in conjunction with generator functions such as explode(), which will generate a virtual table containing one or more rows. `LATERAL VIEW` will apply the rows to each original output row.
+     The `LATERAL VIEW` clause is used in conjunction with generator functions such as explode(), which will generate a virtual table containing one or more rows. `LATERAL VIEW` will apply the rows to each original output row.

  * **WHERE**